stocchi/speedrun-notes/black/README.md

 	- Super Potion(6)
 	- Antidote(3)

-Optional: grab the hidden Ultra Ball near the cafè
+Optional: grab the hidden Ultra Ball near the cafè (only <16 extra steps)

-*TODO*
+*ultra ball skip need to do waste 17 , can be achieved by running left until the green bush then saving at the last possible row center tile*

 Enter the house left to the center
 - Buy
   - XSpeed(1)